secondo-database/secondo/WebUI/README.md

   **Labels take their contrast from the basemap, not from the mode.**
-  `onLightCanvas` used to read `geographic || theme === "light"`, which was only correct while the light OSM raster was the only basemap — over imagery or dark-matter every label would have kept near-black ink on a white halo and become unreadable.
+  `onLightCanvas` used to read `geographic || theme === "light"`, which was only correct while the light OSM raster was the only basemap — over imagery or a dark canvas every label would have kept near-black ink on a white halo and become unreadable.
 Each basemap now carries a `light` flag and that decides;
   the app theme still decides for the Cartesian canvas, which is `--bg-deep`.

-  Two provider quirks worth not rediscovering: the ArcGIS REST tile scheme is `{z}/{y}/{x}` — row before column, unlike every other provider here — and CARTO's URL must not carry Leaflet's `{r}` retina placeholder, which MapLibre would request literally instead of substituting.
-Each source also sets an explicit `maxzoom`, or the map goes blank when zoomed past what the provider has.
+  Two provider quirks worth not rediscovering.
+The ArcGIS REST tile scheme is `{z}/{y}/{x}` — row before column, unlike OSM's; both Esri layers take that order, and swapping it returns tiles from the wrong place rather than failing.
+And each source sets an explicit `maxzoom`, or the map goes blank when zoomed past what the provider actually has — Esri's Dark Gray Canvas stops at 16 and answers deeper requests with a placeholder tile, not a 404.

+  **A keyless basemap can die without any status code noticing.** Dark was CARTO's dark-matter until CARTO withdrew anonymous access — not by returning 401, but by keeping the 200 and burning an "API KEY REQUIRED" watermark into every tile.
+Nothing in the app or its tests could see that; it surfaced only when someone looked at the map.
+So when a basemap looks wrong, compare a fetched tile by eye before hunting for a bug here, and check keyless providers the same way after a long gap.
 - Internal keys (`_attr`, `_layer`) are hidden from the map tooltip and the selection details panel.
 - **View fitting & zoom controls:** the map view is controlled and auto-fits to